physiopy/phys2bids/docs/howto.rst

 Alright!
 Now we have some outputs that make sense.
 The main difference from the previous call is in **tutorial_file.log** and **tutorial_file_trigger_time.png**.
 The first one now reports 158 timepoints expected (as input) and found (as correctly estimated) and it also tells us that the sampling of the neuroimaging files started around 0.25 seconds later than the physiological sampling.
-The second file now contains an orange trace that intersect the 0 x- and y-axis in correspondence with the first trigger.
+The second file now contains an orange trace that intersect the 0 x-axis and y-axis in correspondence with the first trigger.
 In the first row, there's the whole trigger channel.
 In the second row, we see the first and last trigger (or expected first and last).

 **Note**: It is *very* important to calibrate the threshold in a couple of files.
 This still *won't* necessarily mean that it's the right threshold for all the files, but there's a chance that it's ok(ish) for most of them.